IldizovNodirbek/IldizovNodirbek/README.md

 # Hi, I'm Nodirbek! 👋

-I study as a frontend developer at Astrum IT Academy and strive to create modern web applications.
-Along with developing user-friendly and beautiful interfaces, I am learning new technologies, expanding my experience and working on interesting projects.
+As a frontend developer and Astrum IT Academy graduate, I specialize in creating responsive, modern web applications.
+I’ve worked on several projects that showcase my skills in building interactive user interfaces, and I continue to enhance my expertise by learning advanced tools and best practices.

 ## 🛠️ Technologies & Skills